Yoav666s/dnd-wiki/collections/_monsters/nornfeld/jasper-middlewood.md

   **Psychic Strike.** Wisdom Saving Throw: DC 16, one creature within 90 feet.
 Failure: 12 (2d6 + 5) Psychic damage.

   **Momentary Madness (Recharge 5-6).** Wisdom Saving Throw: DC 16, one creature within 60 feet.
 Failure: The target has the Charmed condition for 1 round.
 While charmed in this way, the target's eyes glow a sickly shade of purple.
 The charmed target must use its action before or after moving to make a melee attack against a creature other than itself that Jasper mentally chooses.
-If you choose no creature or if none are within its reach, the charmed target acts normally.
+If Jasper chooses no creature or if none are within the charmed target's reach, it acts normally.

   **Spellcasting.** Jasper casts one of the following spells, using Charisma as the spellcasting ability (spell save DC 16, +8 to hit with spell attacks):